-1. You can select dimension as shown below, I have selected top 15 sales value.
-Right click and create set on the icon shown as a small Venn diagram
+1. You can select dimension as shown below, I have selected the top 15 sales value.
+Right-click and create set on the icon shown as a small Venn diagram

 2. I have given Name Top 15 Sales as a set name and clicked on OK.

 3. As shown in below diagram – You can see, I have created set of Top 15 Sales.
 The set will appear on the Set Shelf on the left-hand side of the panel.

 Dynamic set like above will dynamically update their data when their values of sales are updating.
 A dynamic set is good for real-time analysis.

 5 Ways to use Set

 There are five ways to use the set.

 - You can use set as a filter.
 Since sets are binary, you can add them as a filter.
 You can use using by right-clicking on a set from the Set Shelf and choosing Show Filters.